PaalferData/Weight-Aircraft-Forecasting/README.md

 ### Data description

 This dataset contains 29731 rows and 14 columns.
-Each variable represents one information that the company can extract when one user decides to carry out a flight.
+Each variable represents one information that the company can extract when one user decides to carry out a flight or when you decide to buy a ticket.
 The variables measured are the following:

+- DepartureDate: Date of the flight

+- DepartureYear: Year of the flight

+- DepartureMonth: Month of the flight

+- DepartureDay: Day of the flight

+- Flightnumber: Flight's ID

+- DepartureAirport: Place where you start your journey

+- ArrivalAirport: Place where you finish your journey

+- Route: Mix of both above variables

+- ActualFlightTime: Flight time in minutes

+- ActualTotalFuel: Fuel used in the route

+- ActualTOW: Take-Off Weight, Take off weight of the aircraft in kg

+- FLownPasengers: Number of passengers on board the aircraft

+- BagsCount: Number of checked in bags

+- FlightBagsWeight: Baggage weight in kg